kubernetes-sigs/cluster-api/docs/book/src/tasks/experimental-features/machineset-preflight-checks.md

     * The Cluster uses a ControlPlane provider.
     * ControlPlane version is defined (`ControlPlane.spec.version` is set).
     * MachineSet version is defined (`MachineSet.spec.template.spec.version` is set).
+* Note that in this case, an actual Kubernetes version is needed (as opposed as a Kubernetes distribution version).

 ### `KubeadmVersionSkew`